digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/lifecycling/fixed-rate-bond.rst

 description of the different steps in the settlement process and the settlement modes supported by the library.

-Note that the lifecycling process above does not only work for fixed coupon bonds.
+Note that the lifecycling process above is not limited to fixed coupon bonds.
 It also works for other instruments with pre-defined payments, for example:

 +-------------------------+-------------------------------------+